RBaykan/Spring_Security_Validate_Data_With_Database/README.md

 ### Get All Users
 **Endpoint:** `GET /api/user`
 **Description:** Returns a list of all registered users.
 You can create a new DTO, but here I am using the userDTO that I previously created for registration purposes.
-The 'matching password' information will also be included, but it will be mapped as null by the mapper.
+The `matchingPassword` information will also be included, but it will be mapped as `null` by the mapper.
 **Response:**
 like this:
 ```json